bbzzone/Observations/Salesforce/Admin/005_List_View_and_Lightning_Pages.md

 # List View
 It shows the list of records available under Object.
 We can choose which fields to display.
 We can also apply sharing and filter on list view.
 When we open an app and click on a tab it will show a list of records inside it.
 There in the right top corner is a gear icon from which we can create a new list with filters and other modifications.
-1. Go to app and click on tab.
+1. Go to app and click on any tab.
 2. Click on gear icon and click new to create new list view
 3. By clicking gear icon we can *Rename, modify Sharing settings, Edit filters, delete or Select fields to display*.
 4. For now click **new** and Enter the **list name and API name**.